 To promote research results and provide educational tools widely available to raise public awareness and enrich public debate on the need to limit the CO2 content of the atmosphere to 450 ppm in the long term.

 Ultimately, the Chair will integrate the work of 7 doctoral and 5 post-doctoral researchers and will also call on several scientific visitors.

 The provisional program of the Chair's Research Activities includes a number of doctoral and post-doctoral students as well as a few internships at bac+5 level to support the work of doctoral and post-doctoral students.

-It is initially planned to have 7 theses and 5 post-doctoral fellows over the 5 years with the following approach:
+It was initially planned to have 7 theses and 5 post-doctoral fellows over the 5 years with the following approach:

 Post-doctoral fellowships of 12 to 18 months each, distributed as indicated in the table below.
 The idea is to rely on these confirmed researchers throughout the duration of the Chair with a major effort at the start and then upon completion of the first batch of theses in order to prepare the synthesis phase of the Chair.